exlskills/course-ASAP-backend-dev-node-gql-mongo/00_A$AP Learn/02_Use Case and Project Components/03_package.json Dependencies/index.md

 In the most common scenario, when adding an external package to your dependencies list, the version is set to the 3-pos latest available stable one and a caret `^` is placed in front it.
 This guarantees that the package will be brought in at that or later version, but still within the same Major - no auto jump to later Majors.

-The latest available package version can be found by going to the package's npm site or suggested by the IDE when editing `package.json` (must be connected to the npm system over the internet, of course). `npm install <pakage name>` described below adds the package to the list automatically.
+The latest available package version can be found by going to the package's npm site or suggested by the IDE when editing `package.json` (must be connected to the npm system over the internet, of course). `npm install <package name>` described below adds the package to the list automatically.

 Once the logic is evaluated and applied by the Package Manager, the resulted combination of packages with versions is written into the *lock* file `package-lock.json` (or `yarn-lock.json` if using `yarn` vs. `npm`).
 The presence of the lock file guarantees that the Package Manager will load the exact same dependency tree as described in it, therefore creating repeatable installations with matching content of `node_modules/`.